 - 2 – 3 hot green peppers (not bell peppers)

-- Peel the tomatoes with a sharp knife or a tomato peeler, quarter them and put them in a heavy bottom pot.
-Put the pot on medium heat and bring to boil.
-Meanwhile cut the peppers into strips and add them to the pot.
-Add the garlic too and stir.
+- Peel the tomatoes (soak them in boiled water or with a sharp knife or tomato peeler) and quarter them.
+Put them and the garlic in a large heavy bottom saucepan over medium heat.
+Cut the peppers into strips and add them to the pot.
+Sprinkle salt and stir.

 - Lower the heat and simmer, uncovered, for about 1 hour – stirring occasionally to prevent the tomatoes from scorching.

-- When most of the liquids have evaporated, add the paprika-oil mixture into the pot.
-Continue to simmer, but now, instead of stirring, use a potato masher or a big fork to mash the tomatoes occasionally.
-Simmer for 1 hour until all of the liquid has evaporated completely and the texture resembles an oily jam.
+- When most of the liquids in the pan have evaporated, add the oil-spice mixture and stir.
+Continue to simmer, but now, instead of stirring, use a potato masher or a big fork to mash the tomatoes occasionally. cook for 1 hour or until all of the liquid has evaporated completely and the texture of the matbucha resembles an oily jam.